Fred's Meat & BreadAddress and Info

-The way the white cheddar cheese lays between the shiny French bun, atop a single 6oz patty of Aberdeen Angus beef that’s grilled on a Big Green Egg reminds you of the security blanket you grew up clinging to for happiness in your youth.
+The way the white Cheddar cheese lays between the shiny French bun and a single 6-ounce patty of Aberdeen Angus beef that’s grilled on a Big Green Egg reminds you of the security blanket you grew up clinging to for happiness in your youth.
 Then you feel the burn of the poblano pepper underneath the beef, which is coolly balanced by a layer of cilantro aioli.
 And you realize you’re a grown-up, and even happier with life than you were as a kid.
 This is the burger of adulthood.

 One Eared StagAddress and Info

-The name is, well, interesting... but the flavor of this surreptitious lunch-only burger is what really arouses your tastebuds.
-The bun is from Alon’s, the two patties are made of 80% pastured Oregon beef and 20% Iowa-farmed bacon, and… well, do you really need more detail?
-How about this: the menu doesn’t even tell you what it is.
+The flavor of this surreptitious lunch-only burger will surely arouse your taste buds.
+The bun is from Alon’s, the two patties are made of 80% pastured Oregon beef and 20% Iowa farmed bacon, and… well, do you really need more detail?
+Ok, how about this: the menu doesn’t even tell you what it is.
 It just says “meatstick, fries 12.”
-Order it, and get a healthy serving of satisfaction in your mouth.
+Order it.
+Be happy.

 Bocado burger stack

 The Westside’s best burger is something you need to experience.
 House-made mayo and American cheese set the stage; two 3-ounce patties of brisket, chuck, and short rib are the stars; and a soft buttery bun with a pile of pickles are the encore.

 Between the sesame seed speckled buns of Chef Steven Satterfield’s lunchtime creation is melted sharp Cheddar, smoked ketchup, lettuce, tomato, aioli, and the sustainably raised, local (White Oak Pastures) ground chuck that gave it the nickname “The Daily Grind.”